ava-labs/avalanchego/benchmark/README.md

 1. Clone the repository: `git clone https://github.com/ava-labs/firewood.git`
 2. Navigate to the firewood directory: `cd firewood`
 3. Build the executable: `cargo build --release`
-4. Execute the benchmark: `nohup time cargo run --release bin benchmark`
+4. Execute the benchmark: `nohup time cargo run --release bin benchmark -- --test-name create`

 As the benchmark is running, statistics for prometheus are availble on port 3000 (by default).